math-comp/analysis/CONTRIBUTING.md

 ## `near` tactics vs. `filterS`, `filterS2`, `filterS3` lemmas

-When dealing with limits, mathcomp-analysis favors filters that are behind goals such as
+When dealing with limits, mathcomp-analysis favors filters phrasing, as in
 ```
-{near \oo, G}.
+\forall x \near \oo, P x.
 ```
 In the presence of such goals, the `near` tactics can be used to recover epsilon-delta reasoning
 (see [this paper](https://doi.org/10.6092/issn.1972-5787/8124)).

-However, when the proof does not require changing the epsilon it is often worth using filters and lemmas such as
+However, when the proof does not require changing the epsilon it is might be worth using filter combinators, i.e. lemmas such as
 ```
 filterS : forall T (F : set (set T)), Filter F -> forall P Q : set T, P `<=` Q -> F P -> F Q
 ```